| Friday August 7, 2020

 We’re aiming to become the number one documentation tool for CRO and UX specialist.
 This includes documenting your research, hypothesis and integrating the data of all the tests you might be doing.
 We’re even thinking of integrating some extra tools to collect data, but that’s nowhere near the surface yet.

-Are you curious about my responsibilities with this project?
+Are you curious about my responsibilities with this project called CRO-tool?
 I’m the one that’s responsible for the UX/UI design, research, front-end development partly, wire-framing, content, new features, marketing and so on.

 I couldn’t have done this without the co-founder Roelof Jan.
 He’s responsible for some of the front-end development, all of the back-end development, server related stuff, technical SEO etc.